Long Term Disability Frequently Asked Questions

 Does the insurance company have to give me information about my long term disability insurance plan?

 Yes.
-Fields Law Firm can help you obtain information about your long term disability plan from the insurance company.
+The long term disability lawyers at Fields Law Firm can help you obtain information about your long term disability plan from the insurance company.

 What is the approval process for long term disability benefits?